Friday, October 5, 2012

 You are here: Home » With Love...

-Six years have passed-by and yet, there will be a year seven and eight, without knowing who you were outside, the life we saw inside, the womb of your mom.
-And now your mom is gone too.
-She is in heaven, holding you the way I held you the day you were lost forever.
-I hope the warmth we transferred to you through our love and care, is now being given to you by your mom as you gaze down upon me from heaven.
+Six years have passed, and yet, there will be years seven and eight without knowing who you were outside, the life you saw inside, and your mom's womb.
+And now your mom is gone, too.
+She is in heaven, holding you the way I had you the day you were lost forever.
+I hope the warmth we transferred to you through our love and care is now being given to you by your mom as you gaze down upon me from heaven.

-Although you aren’t here for me to watch you grow you have grown in my mind, in my soul and in my dreams.
+Although you aren't here for me to watch you grow, you have grown in my mind, soul, and dreams.

 Gabriella, I hold you close.
 I run my hands through your hair and see your mother in your eyes.
 I rub your face and kiss your nose.
-I tell you I love you as I did the first day I held you in my arms same as the last day I had to give you back forever.
+I love you as I did the first day I held you in my arms, the same as the last day I had to give you back forever.

-Sophia, I hold your hand and rub your fingers and toes, that look just like your moms.
+Sophia, I hold your hand and rub your fingers and toes, which look like your mom's.
 I kiss your cheeks and rub my hands along your face.
-Your green eyes as beautiful as your dads.
-A space in my heart will always be hollowed out, the day I handed you (both) to the nurse.
+Your green eyes are as beautiful as your dad's.
+A space in my heart will always be hollowed out the day I handed you (both) to the nurse.

-Time has passed, but the thought of you will be everlasting, until it is my turn to leave this earth.
-No matter how many people tell me about the healing power of time, the days and months turn into years and your memory still brings me to tears, while others have forgotten you as these years will eventually multiply into decades, proving, that the one and only true thing about time is, that it waits for no one.
+Time has passed, but the thought of you will be everlasting until it is my turn to leave this earth.
+No matter how many people tell me about the healing power of time, the days and months turn into years.
+Your memory still brings me to tears, while others have forgotten you as these years will eventually multiply into decades, proving that the one and only true thing about time is that it waits for no one.
 How cruel it can be.

-Your birthday's here and there isn’t cake, no wishes to make, or toys waiting for you this morning when you wake.
-But I know your in good hands in heaven because, mom is there to open the gift of love, just as it would be if we were all here together celebrating your day with good old fashion laughter, cheer and a little happy birthday song, that you'd have to sit and listen until it was done.
+Your birthday's here, and there isn't cake, no wishes to make, or toys waiting for you this morning when you wake.
+But I know you're in good hands in heaven because Mom is there to open the gift of love, just as it would be if we were all here together celebrating your day with good old-fashioned laughter, cheer, and a little happy birthday song, that you'd have to sit and listen until it was done.

-The years have passed without you here but you will always grow in my mind into the beautiful ladies I knew you’d always be.
+The years have passed without you here, but you will always grow into the beautiful lady I knew you'd always be.
 Now, you have your mom to celebrate this new year.

-Until I see you just remember, your always here, in my heart.
+Until I see you, just remember, you are always here in my heart.

 With Love.